jeffreyrogers/s2gen/README.md

 This static site generator is tailored for my use case and I'm not sure how useful it will be for others.
 It is essentially a python script that you copy into the directory you want to generate your static site from.
-It automatically creates an ATOM feed for the site as well.
+It automatically creates an Atom feed for the site as well.

 ## Prequisites and Assumptions